top of page

 This is a specifically important area to me personally because I am a transmale.
 I worked as a cosmetology teacher being perceived as female for 10 years before I medically transitioned to male.
 Having taught as perceived female and male I have experienced first-hand the way that men and women are treated differently and the assumptions most people make.
 One of the most important things that I have learned from living that experience is that you never know what people are experiencing inside their mind.
 You need to be open to people and let them tell you who they are.

-When teaching haircutting I counsel my students on the importance of questioning their own assumptions with their clients.
+When teaching haircutting I would counsel my students on the importance of questioning their own assumptions with their clients.
 For example, if a client asks for a haircut that is out-of-the-ordinary for their perceived gender, the reaction of the hairstylist can either make the client feel safe or scare them out of trying something new.
 A haircut may not seem like a big deal, but hair is often a large part of someone’s identity.
 It’s about creating a safe space where clients feel free to be themselves.
 Other than teaching about working with specific clients, I have also worked hard to change the vocabulary of “Women’s and Men’s” haircuts to “Short or long” haircuts.

 I also would discuss with my students other issues that could be sensitive for clients such as a female client who has excessive hair growth or a client who wears a head covering and needs their hair service done in a private room.
 In essence, I have been training students for years to be aware of differences of other people and how to find the specific needs of that person and treat them with kindness.